webpack/webpack.js.org/src/content/guides/scaffolding.md

 It can be hard to set up a complex webpack configuration for the first time.
 Writing advanced configurations to optimize performance is quite hard.
 The `init` feature is designed to support people that want to create their own configuration or initializing projects that other people create.

-## Creating a scaffold

-Before writing a `webpack-cli` scaffold, think about what you're trying to achieve.
-Do you want a "general" scaffold that could be used by any project or type of app?
-Do you want something focused, like a scaffold that writes both your `webpack.config.js` and your framework code?
-It's also useful to think about the user experience for your scaffold.

-`webpack-cli` offers interactive experience to customize the output accordingly.
-For example asking questions like: "What is your entry point?".

 ### Writing a scaffold

 There are many resources where you can learn how to write a scaffold, you can start from: [Writing a Scaffold](/contribute/writing-a-scaffold/)